Jenscare, with innovative TTVR, releases 2024H1 interim results

 LuX-Valve Series Products, the TTVR system

-- The six-month follow-up results of confirmatory clinical trial of LuX-Valve Plus has been published.
-The average device operation time was 35.56 minutes.
-The efficacy and safety results showed encouraging trends with respect to improvement in tricuspid regurgitation (97.62% of patients had no moderate or above TR), NYHA cardiac function (91.86% improved to post-procedure class I/II), and quality of life (KCCQ score averagely increased by 20 points), with low incidences of composite adverse events (8.33%).
-Innovative design concept allows wide applicability to large anatomies.
+In Europe, the subject enrollment for LuX-Valve Plus clinical trial aiming for obtaining CE Certificate is expected to complete in 2024Q3.
+Various clinical institutions from seven countries worldwide are actively participating in the clinical trial.
+LuX-Valve Plus has won unanimous acclaim from those participating clinical institutions.

-- In Europe, the subject enrollment for LuX-Valve Plus clinical trial aiming for obtaining CE Certificate is expected to complete in 2024Q3.
+In the U.S., the IDE for EFS of LuX-Valve Plus has been approved by FDA, and the EFS has already been initiated.
+It is expected the subject enrollment for the EFS clinical trial to complete in 2024Q4.

-- In the U.S., the IDE for EFS of LuX-Valve Plus has been approved by the FDA, and the EFS has been initiated.
-It is expected subject enrollment for the EFS clinical trial to complete in 2024Q4.
+In mainland China, the one-year follow-up for registration clinical trial of LuX-Valve Plus has been completed.
+It is expected the application for registration to the NMPA for approval to be submitted in 2024Q3, and is expected to be approved in 2025H2.

-- In mainland China, the one-year follow-up for registration clinical trial of LuX-Valve Plus has been completed.
-It is expected the application for the NMPA approval to be submitted in 2024Q3, and to be approved in 2025H2.
+LuX-Valve Plus has completed a number of pre-commercial activities in multi-regions worldwide.
+In order to meet the substantial and urgent demand from tricuspid regurgitation patients around the world, the Company will continue to promote the application of the products around the world, which helps to lay a solid foundation for the Company's globalization strategy.

 Other Products

-- Ken-Valve, the TAVR system designed for treatment of severe aortic regurgitation or combined with aortic stenosis, is under registration review process by the NMPA.
+Ken-Valve, the proprietary TAVR system designed for the treatment of aortic regurgitation or combined with aortic stenosis, is under registration review process by the NMPA.
+The application was admitted to enter the priority approval process of the NMPA (the "Priority Approval Process") for medical devices, making Ken-Valve the first valve product to enter this process.

 SOURCE Jenscare Scientific Co., Ltd.